Skip to main content

 Sleep isn’t just rest for the body—it’s recovery for the brain, balance for emotions, and fuel for learning.
 Yet, teens are sleeping less than ever before.
 The result?
 Higher rates of depression, anxiety, poor concentration, and emotional burnout.

-This guide explores why teenagers struggle with sleep, how it impacts their mental health, and what steps can help restore emotional and physical wellness.
+This article explores why teenagers struggle with sleep, how it impacts their mental health, and what steps can help restore emotional and physical wellness.

 The Teenage Brain: Wired for Late Nights